 - 4 Points: A score of four indicates that the student has demonstrated a thorough understanding of the scientific concepts and/or procedures embodied in the task.
 The student has completed the task correctly, used scientifically sound procedures, and provided clear and complete explanations and interpretations.
 The response may contain minor flaws that do not detract from a demonstration of a thorough understanding. - 3 Points: A score of three indicates that the student has demonstrated an understanding of the scientific concepts and/or procedures embodied in the task.
 The student's response to the task is essentially correct, but the scientific procedures, explanations, and/or interpretations provided are not thorough.
 The response may contain minor flaws that reflect inattentiveness or indicate some misunderstanding of the underlying scientific concepts and/or procedures. - 2 Points: A score of two indicates that the student has demonstrated only a partial understanding of the scientific concepts and/or procedures embodied in the task.
 Although the student may have arrived at an acceptable conclusion or provided an adequate interpretation of the task, the student's work lacks an essential understanding of the underlying scientific concepts and/or procedures.
 The response may contain errors related to misunderstanding important aspects of the task, misuse of scientific procedures/processes, or faulty interpretations of results. - 1 Point: A score of one indicates that the student has demonstrated a very limited understanding of the scientific concepts and/or procedures embodied in the task.
 The student's response is incomplete and exhibits many flaws.
 Although the student's response has addressed some of the conditions of the task, the student has reached an inadequate conclusion and/or provided reasoning that is faulty or incomplete.
-The response exhibits many flaws or may be incomplete. - 0 Points: A score of zero indicates that the student has provided a response that demonstrates no understanding of the science embodied in the task.
-The student explanation may be incorrect, uninterpretable, or contain clear misunderstandings of the underlying scientific concepts and/or procedures.
+The response exhibits many flaws or may be incomplete. - 0 Points: A score of zero indicates that the student has not provided a response or has provided a response that does not demonstrate an understanding of the scientific concepts and/or procedures embodied in the task.
+The student's explanation may be uninterpretable, lack sufficient information to determine the student's understanding, contain clear misunderstandings of the underlying scientific concepts and/or procedures, or may be incorrect.